 Merchandise from this period includes hot sauce, calendars, a series of art prints, T-shirts, sticker sheets & a series of figures by Superplastic.
 The phase also saw a surprise return to the band making online minigames with Aries Driving Game.

-COVID-19 stunted the potential for a tour in 2020, so live performances (as limited as they were that year) were restricted to livestreams, including a three-show event titled Song Machine Live; which will allow Circle of Friendz members to watch the band perform their latest songs via LIVENow.
+COVID-19 stunted the potential for a tour in 2020, so live performances (as limited as they were that year) were restricted to livestreams, including a three-show event titled Song Machine Live from Kong; which allowed fans to watch the band performing their latest songs via LIVENow.
+Some noteworthy performances during the streams included Clint Eastwood (Ed Case/Sweetie Irie Refix) & Fire Coming Out of the Monkey’s Head with Matt Berry.

 After dealing with prison, crime lords & aliens (a casual Tuesday for Gorillaz), the group split off to go travelling.
 Noodle visited Lake Urmia to take in the sights, 2D headed back to Beirut, Murdoc went clubbing in Ibiza & Russel flew to Mexico to make hot sauce.